Why study international relations: Benefits & career paths

 This programme is designed from the ground up for international students, with focused teaching approach put in place to welcome you into the British education system.
 Your learning will be structured in the same way as the University’s curriculum, to make sure you are supported and prepared for your next step.
 Most importantly, you will still graduate with an undergraduate degree in just 3 years.

 If the International Year One does not align with your current education goals, we also offer the International Foundation Year in Business, Law & Social sciences.
-This is a one-year programme that, upon successful completion, allows you to progress to your chosen degree at the University of Leeds.
+This is a one-year programme that, upon successful completion, allows you to progress to an international relations degree at the University of Leeds.

 Interested?
 Check out our entry requirements and fees to find out what you’ll need to get started.